homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

     return XDP_PASS;

   // bpf_ntohs converts the network packet's byte order type to
-  // the host byte order type
+  // the host's byte order type
   if (bpf_ntohs(eth_hdr->h_proto) == ETH_P_IP) {

     // This check to verify that the IP header is contained within the